Continuous-time convolutions model of event sequences: Experiments

-For all the experiments, we split the datasets into 3 parts (train set, test set and validation set) in the ratio $8:1:1$.
-We train the models via Adam~\cite{kingma2014adam} optimizer for the maximum number of $100$ epochs.
-Training details for all the baseline methods are provided below.
+For all experiments, we split the datasets into three parts (train, test, and validation sets) in an 8:1:1 ratio.
+We train the models using the Adam optimizer~\cite{kingma2014adam} for a maximum of 100 epochs.